Enable OCSP stapling

 To set up OCSP stapling with the Redis Enterprise admin console:

-Configure the following settings if you don’t want to use their default values:
+4. Configure query settings if you don’t want to use their default values:

 REST API method